gregdan3/toki-pona-lit/goodnight-moon/goodnight-moon.md

 > Originally by Margaret Wise Brown

-lipu ni li tan Margaret Wise Brown
+lipu ni li tan jan Margaret Wise Brown

 > Pictures by Clement Hurd

-sitelen pi lipu ni li tan Clement Hurd
+sitelen pi lipu ni li tan jan Clement Hurd

 > Translation by @gregdan3

 -->

-## mun o, pimeja pona

 > in the great green room

 lon tomo suli laso la

 <!-- this contextual connects to all following phrases until "pimeja pona" begins -->

 > there was a telephone